The Chakras, The Bible, & Energy Healing

 Energy Healing: Keeping the System Tuned

-Energy healing, whether by prayer, laying on of hands, or other methods, is about helping the human system stay in balance.
+Energy healing, whether by prayer, laying on of hands, Reiki, or other methods, is about helping the human system stay in balance.
 In Christian tradition, there are examples of Jesus and the apostles healing people by touch, word, or presence.
 Anointing oil (James 5:14), spirit breath (John 20:22), and the practice of blessing others all fit this model.
 These aren’t magic tricks; they are direct ways to restore energy flow, release blockages, and awaken the body to receive help.

 When healing is happening, the goal isn’t only to believe something in your mind.
 It’s about experiencing a sensory shift at every level: you feel lighter, less tense, more hopeful.
 I’ve personally seen people go from pain to relief through simple acts of touch, focused intention, or speaking words with real belief and clarity.